arcandys/MoneyBank/README.md

 # MoneyBank
-MoneyBank is a fictional Android App development project for ESIEA
+MoneyBank is an Android App development project for ESIEA

-This is a project developped to improve our skills in Java development

-This is a fake banking app and does not represent a real product, service or company
+This is a project developped to improve our skills in Java development This a fake banking app and does not represent a real product, service or company

 Developped by "arcandys" & Romain